 How does minoxidil work?

-It’s also one of the most cost-effective and convenient ways to treat hair loss.
-You’ll commonly find minoxidil in liquid or foam form, but it’s also available in a spray.
-You simply apply it to the area of hair loss on your scalp.
+Minoxidil is one of the most cost-effective and convenient ways to treat hair loss.
+You’ll commonly find this drug in liquid or foam form.
+You simply apply it to the area of hair loss on your scalp twice a day.

 Exactly how does minoxidil work?
 Medically speaking, it’s known as a vasodilator, which means that it works by increasing the size of your blood vessels.
 This means that it improves blood flow in the area it’s been applied to.

 A study in the Drugs Journal says that it isn’t completely known how minoxidil is able to stimulate hair growth.
-However, it might work by increasing blood flow to the scalp.
-Additionally, it’s possible that it promotes the release of hair-related growth factors, regulates hormones, and reduces swelling.
-These benefits may allow more nutrients and oxygen to reach your scalp, thereby stimulating hair growth.
+However, it’s generally thought to work by increasing blood flow to the scalp — and consequently to your hair follicles.

 The increased blood flow: